 Mental health of prisoners

 Those sentenced to prison have higher rates of substance abuse and other forms of mental illness than the general population.
-While not imprisoned because they are mentally ill, high levels of drug dependency, traumatic brain injury, fetal alcohol syndrome and other mental health conditions may contribute to the behaviours that result in the imprisonment.
-A survey in 2015 indicated that 62% of respondents had been diagnosed with a mental health or substance abuse disorder in the last 12 months.
+While they are not imprisoned because they are mentally ill, their high levels of drug dependency, traumatic brain injury, fetal alcohol syndrome and other mental health conditions may contribute to the behaviours that result in the imprisonment.
+A survey of prisoners in 2015 indicated that 62% of respondents had been diagnosed with a mental health or substance abuse disorder in the last 12 months.
 They were three times more likely to be diagnosed with a mental health disorder in the preceding year than the general population.
-This research prompted the allocation of more resources for mental health services for those in New Zealand prisons.
+This research prompted the allocation of more resources to mental health services for those in New Zealand prisons.